 Coping strategies to manage stressors

-- To aid with the adjustment to the diagnosis and to the diabetes management, support from your diabetes health care team – including a nurse, dietitian and social worker – can be helpful.
+- To aid with the adjustment to the diagnosis and to the diabetes management, support from your diabetes health care team can be helpful.
 It is also helpful to be able to talk with your partner and other family members, who will be understanding and supportive.
 Your partner can also attend your sessions with the diabetes healthcare team to help understand how best he/she can provide support during your pregnancy.

-- To assist with costs, your social worker or another member of your diabetes healthcare team can assist in determining if you are eligible for compassionate insulin and other diabetes supplies, and/or obtain Canadian Diabetes Association monitoring program coverage for strips, as well as assist with an application to the Ontario Trillium Drug Program, which can continue after the baby is born.
+- To assist with costs, your social worker or another member of your diabetes healthcare team can assist in determining if you are eligible for compassionate insulin and other diabetes supplies.

 - Due to the increased medical appointments, you may experience conflict at work.
-To decrease this stressor, your endocrinologist or obstetrician can write a letter stating the reasons for missing work due to attending these appointments.
+To decrease this stressor, your endocrinologist or obstetrician may be able to write a note.

-- When your diabetes management becomes overwhelming – with all the attention you are paying to cooking healthy foods, administering insulin injections and testing blood sugars – try to be kind to yourself!
-Take long baths or showers, or go for a walk or a swim.
+- When your diabetes management becomes overwhelming – with all the attention you are paying to cooking healthy foods, administering insulin and monitoring blood sugars – try to be kind to yourself!
+Take long baths, go for a walk or a swim.

-Most importantly, be assured that women with gestational diabetes are able to have healthy pregnancies and healthy babies.
+Most importantly, be assured that women with gestational diabetes can have healthy pregnancies and healthy babies.